EveryOneIsGross/tehSIMS/README.md

 # Teh Sims

 Teh Sims is a text-based simulation game where you observe a Sim character and their automatic actions as they fulfill their needs in a virtual world.
 The game provides a chat interface where you can follow the Sim's actions and end the chat when desired.
+The script for "Teh Sims" incorporates unique logic to simulate the autonomous behavior of the Sim character and fulfill their needs in the virtual world.
+Here are some key aspects of the logic used:

+Sim Needs and Actions: The Sim has various needs, including hunger, hygiene, bladder, energy, social, fun, environment, and comfort.
+Each need has a value between 0 and 10, representing the Sim's level of satisfaction.
+The script autonomously chooses actions for the Sim based on their needs.
+For example, if the Sim is hungry, they will use the fridge to grab something to eat, and if they need to socialize, they will make a phone call.

+Reducing Needs: The script includes a mechanism to gradually reduce the Sim's needs over time.
+The reduce_needs() method is called periodically, randomly reducing the Sim's needs by a certain amount.
+This ensures that the Sim's needs are not constantly at their maximum value and creates a sense of progression in the game.

+Choosing Actions: The Sim autonomously chooses actions based on their current needs.
+The choose_item() method selects an item or activity that corresponds to the Sim's most urgent need.
+However, if a need is already above a certain threshold (value 8 in the script), the Sim will re-evaluate their choice to avoid overindulging in a particular activity.

+Journal and Mood Tracking: The script maintains a SimsJournal, which records the activities performed by the Sim throughout the game.
+Each day is represented by a dictionary entry, with activities and corresponding moods.
+The Sim's mood is calculated based on the total needs satisfaction, determining whether the Sim is happy or stressed.

+Telephone Call Interaction: The script introduces a telephone call interaction where the Sim engages in a conversation with an AI chatbot.
+This interaction utilizes OpenAI's GPT-3.5-turbo model to simulate a conversation.
+The Sim's current needs and activities for the day are included in the system message to provide context to the chatbot.

+The unique logic implemented in the script enables the Sim to autonomously navigate the virtual world, fulfill their needs, and interact with the environment.
+The gradual reduction of needs, intelligent action selection, and journal tracking contribute to a dynamic and engaging gameplay experience.

 ![DreamShaper_v6_A_generic_sim_from_The_Sims_in_an_standing_in_a_1](https://github.com/EveryOneIsGross/tehSIMS/assets/23621140/8b28d40f-92c4-4f5e-b2ca-dee5e0915d5f)

-## Philosophical Implications

-The automatic nature of Teh Sims raises interesting philosophical implications.
-It prompts reflection on the nature of agency and simulation.
-Observing the Sim's autonomous behavior can spark discussions on determinism, free will, and the boundaries of simulation in creating believable virtual experiences.

-## Novel Use Cases

-Beyond gaming, this type of chatbot interaction can be applied to various novel use cases.
-Some potential applications include:

-- Virtual Pet Companions: Creating virtual pets with autonomous behavior and needs, providing users with a sense of companionship and responsibility.
-- Educational Simulations: Designing interactive simulations where users can observe and learn from autonomous virtual characters in various educational settings.
-- Therapeutic Tools: Utilizing autonomous virtual characters in therapeutic contexts, such as mental health support or cognitive-behavioral therapy.

-The possibilities for novel use cases are vast, and this type of chatbot interaction opens up new avenues for exploration and innovation.

 ## How to Play